koso019003/HotelChatBotProject/readme.md

 ### More

 #### For static url setting
-Can refer the end of the setting.py
+Please refer the end of the setting.py

 #### For production:

+1. For security, you should create your own Django project from zero to get your own **SECRET_KEY** in setting.py
-1. Set DEBUGE=False in setting.py
+2. Set **DEBUGE=False** in setting.py
-2. Follow the [document](https://docs.djangoproject.com/en/3.1/howto/static-files/deployment/) for serving static files
+3. Follow the [document](https://docs.djangoproject.com/en/3.1/howto/static-files/deployment/) for serving static files